 About

-shapeViewer has been used for operations planning and scientific analysis by the camera teams of Rosetta (ESA) and Dawn (NASA) missions.
-We currently support the AIDA project: DART (NASA) + Hera (ESA), and Comet Interceptor (ESA).
+shapeViewer has been used for operations planning and scientific analysis by the Rosetta (ESA) and Dawn (NASA) missions since 2010.
+It is currently one of the planning tools for the Asteroid Framing Cameras on board Hera (ESA) and will be adapted to Comet Interceptor (ESA) in the near future.

 Features

-• interactive visualization of asteroid and comets shape models, with photometrically accurate rendering,
+• interactive visualization of asteroid and comets shape models, with accurate lighting and shadows,

 • real time rendering of operational scenarios, spacecraft orbit and attitude pre-configured for each mission,